How to Visit the Canola Fields in York (Legally!)

 Last Updated:

-Canola, also known as rapeseed, is grown for its seed which is crushed into an oil.
+Canola, also known as rapeseed, is grown for its seed, which is crushed into an oil.
 The oil is used for a variety of industrial purposes, including environmentally friendly biodiesel and food use as a vegetable oil.

-It is cropped once a year, so you have to make sure you time your visit to see the blooms.
+It is only cropped once a year, so you have to make sure you time your visit to see the blooms.

-Where to See Canola Fields Perth?
+Where to See Canola Fields near Perth

 There are also a few wildflower hotspots near York which usually bloom around the same time as the canola.
 For more information and locations, check out my detailed Western Australia wildflower guide.